xsscx/windows/README.md

 2 DEC 2022 at 1515 EST

 ## Fuzzing with https://srd.cx/cve-2022-26730/
-This CVE-2022-26730 PoC is know to potentially cause arbitrary code execution
+-This CVE-2022-26730 PoC is known to potentially cause arbitrary code execution -Unique Variants of CVE-2022-26730 for Windows

 ## Repo Coverage